 With these complex types of pain, pinning down the specific region can be difficult, so instead the spine is targeted.
 Most of the body’s nerves originate from the spine, coming out in thick networks called ganglions.
 These ganglions contain bundled nerves for various general body regions, so a certain ganglion may be targeted that provided nerves for the abdomen and so on.

 Being a more delicate procedure, sympathetic nerve blocks are always done with the patient under general anesthesia and with the guidance of X-rays.
-The anesthetic solution, as well as some other chemicals, are injected directly to the ganglion, effectively limiting its function.
+The anesthetic solution, as well as some other chemicals, are injected directly into the ganglion, effectively limiting its function.

 Facet joint blocks

-One of the main uses of pain relief injections is for treating chronic back pain, which is usually as a result of facet joint syndrome.
-In this procedure, anesthetic, along with steroids and a numbing agent are injected directly into the facet joint capsule with the guidance of fluoroscopy (a form of live X-ray).
+One of the main uses of pain relief injections is for treating chronic back pain, which is usually a result of facet joint syndrome.
+In this procedure, anesthetic, along with steroids and a numbing agent is injected directly into the facet joint capsule with the guidance of fluoroscopy (a form of live X-ray).
 It is generally not very risky and the pain relief lasts for a few months, so the patient only needs a few injections in a year.